Lost in the Sand

 Then that monstrous face appeared over me, shifting like the rest of my world, and something was different about it.
 Something lovely.
 In my disoriented state, I felt like my entire life had been leading up to this encounter.

 I was being lifted.
 I couldn’t move, but found myself not wanting to.
-My head lolled, and I watched my fallen rifle disappear under the drifting sand.
+My head lolled.
+I watched my fallen rifle disappear under the drifting sand.
 It felt like an out-of-body experience, floating into the sky.

-I managed to turn my head and behold the confusing being who held me.
-It was at once the best friend I’d ever known, a wondrous new acquaintance, and a symbol of leaving the life I’d always led, which faded behind me with the fallen gun.
+I managed to turn my head and behold the confusing entity who held me.
+It was at once the closest friend I’d ever known, a wondrous new acquaintance, and a symbol of leaving my old life, which faded behind me with the fallen gun.
 Thoughts and emotions flitted past.
 I didn’t know who I was anymore.
 I needed my new friend to tell me.
 I surrendered to the not knowing.

 It occurred to me that I was no longer sane, but I found that I didn’t mind.